rdfostrich/article-swj2020-cobra/content/solution.md

 2. The **reverse unidirectional** delta chain is a variant of this where everything is reversed.
 Concretely, the snapshot comes last, and is preceded by deltas, where each delta is relative to the next delta.
-3. These forward and reverse unidirectional approaches can be combined with each other to form a **bidirectional delta chain**, where a first set of deltas exist before the snapshot, and a second set of deltas exists after the snapshot.
+3. These forward and reverse unidirectional approaches can be combined with each other to form a **bidirectional delta chain**, where a first set of deltas exists before the snapshot, and a second set of deltas exists after the snapshot.

 Along the _aggregation_ axis, we consider 2 forms: